TechnicalPlaygroundOrg/RosettaPackageManager/README.md

-# LFS 13.0-systemd - Chapter 8 build scripts
+# Rosetta Package Build Scripts

+Using LFS 13.0 as the base

 One bash script per package, in build order, generated from the book HTML.